Not all Jews keep kosher, and among those who do, there are variations in practice.

 Why Do Some Jews Choose Non-Kosher?

 Some Jews consider Jewish dietary laws to be ancient health regulations that are no longer necessary as a result of modern methods of food preparation.
 Others were raised in non-kosher homes and may not be knowledgeable about kosher laws or don't find meaning in them.
 Some find resonance in the Jewish dietary laws and follow their basic principles but choose not to observe details such as owning separate plates and cookware for meat and dairy or seeking out only kosher certified products, due to the added expense and inconvenience these observances can entail.
-Still others may have issues with access—for those who do not live in or near a large community of observant Jews, tracking down kosher food can be a tricky proposal.
+Still, others may have issues with access—for those who do not live in or near a large community of observant Jews, tracking down kosher food can be a tricky proposition.